EmberConsultingGroup/JasmineTeamCityReporter/README.md

-Jasmine TeamCity Reporter
+Jasmine 2.0 - TeamCity Reporter
 =======================

-Jasmine 2.0 TeamCity Reporter

 To use, in your spec runner code add the following code